cytomining/DeepProfiler-handbook/DeepProfiler-Handbook/docs/04-metadata.md

-# 4. Metadata files
+# 4. Metadata and single cell locations

+DeepProfiler requires metadata files that provide information about the experiment as well as the locations of single cells (centroids) in your images.
+These files are stored in `project/inputs/` and there are two main types:

+1. A metadata **index.csv** file (located in `project/inputs/metadata/index.csv`) that relates image files to the experiment structure (e.g., plate and well positions) and includes additional information about replicates and treatments.
+2. A single cell locations file (located in `project/inputs/locations/single-cells.csv`) the provides the XY coordinates of cell centroids. **Note** that this file is not required if running DeepProfiler in `full_image` mode.

 ## **4.1 The index.csv file**

-The index.csv file (located in `project/inputs/metadata/index.csv`) is critical for running DeepProfiler.
+The index.csv file is critical for running DeepProfiler.
 It follows a comma-separated-values (CSV) format with a header, contains information about the experiment, and lists all images in your project.
 DeepProfiler uses this file to guide image sampling for running learning algorithms, and to find the images that we want to process.
 This file is expected to contain metadata to identify the context of images in the physical experiment that produced them, for instance, identifiers of plates, wells and fields of view (Figure 3).
 DeepProfiler assumes that each row in the file represents one (multi-channel) field of view.
 The following list indicates the columns that the index.csv file is expected to have:

 1. `Metadata_Plate`: Name or identifier of the plate (i.e., highest level of experimental organization), e.g. `41744`.
 The field header cannot be renamed.